ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 POSTGRES_NET=postgres-net
 ```

-No additional modifications are required.
+That's it.
+No further modifications required.

 ## Step 2) Unblock port 5432 for Postgres

-The makefile commands and our docker-compose yaml file reference the standard 5432 port for postgres.
-Before continuing, close all existing postgres connections.
+Both the Makefile and docker-compose file reference the standard Postgres port: 5432.
+Before continuing, close any existing Postgres connections.

-On a Mac with homebrew for example, if you installed `postgresql@10` execute `brew info postgresql@10` to generate information on how to start/stop the service.
-If you don't know what version you installed run `brew list`.
+For example, I have a pre-existing installation of Postgres installed with Homebrew.
+Executing `brew info postgresql@10` generates info on how to start/stop the service.
+If I didn't know what version I installed I would run `brew list`.

-For example, on my machine I did:
+With Homebrew I do:

 ```
 pg_ctl -D /usr/local/var/postgresql@10 stop